Codex Sinaiticus: Discovery

-Regarding Tischendorf's role in the transfer to Saint Petersburg, there are several views.
-The codex is currently regarded by the monastery as having been stolen.
-This view is hotly contested by several scholars in Europe.
-Kirsopp Lake wrote:
+This view of Tischendorf's role in the transfer to Saint Petersburg has been contested by several scholars in Europe.
+New Testament scholar Bruce Metzger wrote:

-Those who have had much to do with Oriental monks will understand how improbable it is that the terms of the arrangement, whatever it was, were ever known to any except a few of the leaders.

-In a more neutral spirit, New Testament scholar Bruce Metzger writes:

 Certain aspects of the negotiations leading to the transfer of the codex to the Tsar's possession are open to an interpretation that reflects adversely on Tischendorf's candour and good faith with the monks at Saint Catherine's Monastery.
 For an account intended to exculpate him of blame, see Erhard Lauch's article 'Nichts gegen Tischendorf' in Bekenntnis zur Kirche: Festgabe für Ernst Sommerlath zum 70.
 Geburtstag (Berlin, c.
-1961), pp.15-24; for an account that includes a hitherto unknown receipt given by Tischendorf to the authorities at the monastery promising to return the manuscript from Saint Petersburg 'to the Holy Confraternity of Sinai at its earliest request'.
+1961), pp.15-24; for an account that includes a hitherto [i.e., before 1964] unknown receipt given by Tischendorf to the authorities at the monastery promising to return the manuscript from Saint Petersburg 'to the Holy Confraternity of Sinai at its earliest request,' see Ihor Ševčenko, "New Documents on Tischendorf and the Codex Sinaiticus", published in the journal Scriptorium, xviii (1964), pp. 55–80.